Actioner/graphql-prisma/README.md

 prisma:query SELECT COUNT(*) FROM (SELECT `main`.`Link`.`id` FROM `main`.`Link` WHERE (`main`.`Link`.`description` LIKE ?
 OR `main`.`Link`.`url` LIKE ?)
 LIMIT ?
 OFFSET ?)
 AS `sub`
 ```

-Since at least one result was found Prisma Client proceeds to expand the `Link` object by using the `findUnique` method by `Link` and expanding `postedBy` and `votes`.
+Since at least one result was found, Prisma Client proceeds to expand the `Link` object by using the `findUnique` method and expanding `postedBy` and `votes`.

 ```javascript
 prisma:client Generated request: +2ms